tykazzz/my-cli-tools/README.md

 # my-cli-tools

-Tools I use in terminal
+Tools I use in terminal.
+I use [https://github.com/fish/fish](fish shell)